 Data Compression

-Strictly speaking, CephFS does not provide data compression itself, it actually relies on the RADOS layer BlueStore compression.
-JuiceFS, on the other hand, can compress data once before the Block is uploaded to the object store, in order to reduce the capacity used in the object storage.
-In other words, if you use JuiceFS to interface with RADOS, you can compress the Block once before and once after it enters RADOS.
-Also, as mentioned in File Chunking, CephFS does not normally enable BlueStore compression due to performance guarantees for overwrite writes.
+Strictly speaking, CephFS itself does not provide data compression but relies on the BlueStore compression on the RADOS layer.
+JuiceFS, on the other hand, has already compressed data once before uploading a Block to the object storage to reduce the capacity cost in the object storage.
+In other words, if you use JuiceFS to interact with RADOS, you compress a Block both before and after it enters RADOS, twice in total.
+Also, as mentioned in File Chunking, to guarantee overwrite performance, CephFS usually does not enable the BlueStore compression.

 Data Encryption

-JuiceFS performs encryption and decryption before uploading objects and after downloading, and is completely transparent on the object storage side.
+JuiceFS encrypts objects before uploading and decrypts them after downloading, and is completely transparent to the object storage.